 Together we can create a future that is more vibrant, abundant and resilient; one that is ultimately preferable to the present.

-Recommended Books: Transition Primer: A Guide to Becoming a Transition Town, US Version
+Recommended Reading: Transition Primer: A Guide to Becoming a Transition Town, US Version

 New notebooks purchased for notes for workshops

 Neon index cards purchased to give fellow attendees my contact info

 White index cards purchased to get contact info from attendees (and survey data if they had the time)

 Url purchased- www.thetransition.info (used for survey to make it easy to remember)